AbdulQaYoomAldhabab/DownloadManager-Rx-and-Service/README.md

 # Usage

 # A
-Custom DownloadDownloadManagerService You need to implement the DownloadReceiverListener in Your Activity or Fragment
+For Using Custom DownloadDownloadManagerService You need to implement the DownloadReceiverListener in Your Activity or Fragment to get Download Uri.

-		Ex.
 	public class MainActivity extends AppCompatActivity implements DownloadReceiverListener {

 		    private DownloadReceiverListener downloadReceiver;
 				@Override